From SMART to SMARTER digital marketing objectives

 One of the main reasons that we called our site and service SMART Insights is because we wanted to help marketers succeed through using a more structured approach to planning to give more realistic targets they could be more confident of achieving.
 Using SMART objectives and then measuring them through properly customised analytics reports is a big part of how we hope to help too.

-With SMART objectives documented in Plans linking objectives to strategies and KPIs everyone is sure exactly what the target is, progress towards it can be quickly and regularly reviewed, for example through an Ecommerce dashboard and, if necessary, action can be taken to put the plan back on target.
+With digital objectives being SMART, and documented in Plans linking objectives to strategies and KPIs, everyone is sure exactly what the target is, progress towards it can be quickly and regularly reviewed, for example through an Ecommerce dashboard and, if necessary, action can be taken to put the plan back on target.

 How can SMART objectives help set realistic targets?

-When setting future objectives for marketing such as in a marketing plan it’s useful to look hard at each measure and ask “is it essential?”.
+When setting future digital marketing objectives, such as in a digital marketing plan it’s useful to look hard at each measure and ask “is it essential?”.
 The SMART mnemonic helps as a test or filter which you can use to assess the quality of measures.
-My personal definition of SMART is:
+My definition of SMART is:

 - Specific – Can the detail in the information sufficient to pinpoint problems or opportunities?
 Is the objective sufficiently detailed to measure real-world problems and opportunities?